madprops/slide/README.md

 It has a collection of songs ready to play.

-There's also a scope visualizer that supports gestures.
+There's a scope visualizer that supports gestures.

+Multiple background visuals are available.

+Current beats can be titled and shared through URLs.

 ---